sframe-wg/sframe/draft-omara-sframe.md

 #SFrame
 We propose a frame level encryption schema for the E2EE layer to decrease the overhead by having a single IV and authentication tag per the media frame and not per RTP packet, and the encrypted frame will be packetized using a generic
 RTP packetized and not codec dependent packetized anymore.
-In order for SFU to work, media metadata will be moved to a generic frame frame header extension which will be authenticated end to end.
+In order for SFU to work, media metadata will be moved to a generic frame RTP header extension which will be authenticated end to end.
 This extensions will include metadata such as resolution, frame rate, frame begin and end marks, etc.

 The SFrame payload is constructed by a generic packetizer that splits the E2E encrypted media frame into one or more RTP packet and add the SFrame header to the beginning of the first packet and auth tag to the end of the last packet.